j5ik2o/thread-weaver/slide/presentation.md

 ---

-# アジェンダ
+# Agenda

-1. AkkaでのEvent Sourcing
+1. Event Sourcing with Akka
-2. EKS環境の構築とデプロイ
+2. Deployment to EKS

+.bottom-bar[
+Akka
+]

 ---
 class: impact

-# AkkaでのEvent Sourcing
+# Akka with Event Sourcing

 ---

-# Event Sourcingとは
+# Event Sourcing

-- イベントがあれば現在の状態がわかる
-- 取引もイベントソーシング。モデルとして特別なものではない
-- イベントはイミュータブルな歴史を表現している
-  - 訂正は赤黒訂正(通常伝票は黒インク/訂正は赤インクから由来)
-    - 700番で0001番の受注と取り消し、伝票番号701番で修正後のデータを登録している
-  - gitもイベントソーシング。打ち消しはrevertコミットを追加する
+- The latest state is derived by the events
+- For example, transactions such as the e-commerce are sourced on events.
+This is nothing special.
+- An event sequence represents an immutable history.
+  - The transaction makes the following unique corrections.
+Events are never modified or deleted.
+    - The order #0001 is canceled at the #0700, and the corrected data is registered at the slip #0701.

 .center[<img src="images/real-events.png" width="80%">]

 ---

-# ドメインイベントとは
+# Domain Events

 .col-6[
-- 過去にに発生した出来事のこと=イベント
-- ドメインエキスパートが関心を持つイベント=ドメインイベント
-- 一般的には過去形の動詞で表現される
+- Events that occurred in the past
+- Domain Events are events that a domain expert is interested in
+- Generally, Domain Events is expressed as a verb in past tense
   - CustomerRelocated
   - CargoShipped
 ]
 .col-6[
-- イベントとコマンドは似ているが、人間が扱う言語としては別モノ
-  - コマンドは拒否されることがある
-  - イベントは既に起こったことを示す
+- Events and commands are similar, but different languages ​​are handled by humans
+  - Command may be rejected
+  - Indicates that the event has already occurred
 ]
 .center[<img src="images/event-stream.png" width="80%">]

 ---
 class: impact

-# Event Sourcingシステムを作る
-# 簡易的なチャットアプリケーション
+# Consider thread-weaver
+# as an example of a simple chat application.

 ---

-# システム要件
+# System requirements

-- HTTPサーバでコマンドとクエリを受け付ける
-- チャットを開始するときは、スレッドを作成する
-- スレッドへの投稿はメンバーのみ可能
-- スレッドへ投稿するメッセージはテキストのみとする
-- 便宜上、認証・認可は省略する
+- API server accepts commands and queries from API clients
+- Create a thread to start the chat
+- Only members can post to threads
+- Only text messages posted to threads
+- Omit authentication and authorization for convenience
 ---

-# APIサーバのシステム構成図
+# System Configuration

 .col-6[
 .center[<img src="images/syste-diagram.svg">]
 ]

 .col-6[
-- コマンドとクエリを分割する
-- コマンドは、クラスターシャーディングされた集約アクターへ送信される
-- 集約アクターはコマンドを受け付けるとドメインイベントをストレージに追記保存する
-- クラスターシャーディングされたRMUは集約アクターと連動して起動し、起動直後に担当する集約IDのドメインイベントを読み込みSQLを実行しリードモデルを作成する
-- クエリは、DAOを使ってリードモデルを読み込んで返す
-- k8sのPodとしてデプロイする
+- Split commands and queries
+- The command is sent to (clustered sharding) aggregate actor
+- The aggregate actor appends and stores domain events in storage when it accepts a command
+- RMU(cluster sharding ) starts up in conjunction with the aggregation actor and reads the domain events for the appropriate aggregate ID immediately after startup, executes the SQL, and creates the Read-Model
+- Query uses DAO to load and return the lead model
+- Deploy the api-server as a kubernetes pod
 ]

 ---

+class: impact

+# Command side

+---

-# ドメインモデル
+# Domain Objects

 .col-6[
 - Account
-    - 本システムの利用者を識別するアカウント情報
+    - Account information identifying the user of the system
 - Thread
-    - Messageを交換するための場を示す
+    - Indicates a place to exchange Messages
 - Message
-    - 何らかの言語で表現された伝言
+    - A story written in some language言
 ]
 .col-6[
 - Administrator
-    - 当該Threadの管理者
+  - Administrator of the Thread
 - Member
-    - 当該Threadの利用者
+  - Users of the Thread
 ]
 .center[<img src="images/domain-models.svg" width="80%">]

 ---

-# ドメインイベント
+# Domain Events

-ThreadEventのサブ型
+ThreadEvent sub types

-- スレッドの追加/削除
+- Create/Destroy Thread
     - ThreadCreated
     - ThreadDestroyed
-- 管理者の追加/削除
+- Join/Leave AdministratorIds
     - AdministratorIdsJoined
     - AdministratorIdsLeft
-- メンバーの追加/削除
+- Join/Leave MemberIds
     - MemberIdsJoined
     - MemberIdsLeft
-- メッセージの追加/削除
+- Add/Remove Messages
     - MessagesAdded
     - MessagesRemoved

 ---

-# レイヤー構成
+# Layered architecture

 .col-6[
-- クリーンアーキテクチャ
+- Clean Architecture
-- 共通
+- Common
-    - interface-adaptor
+    - interface-adaptors
     - infrastructure
-- コマンド側
+- Command side
-    - use-case
+    - use-cases
     - domain
-- クエリ側
+- Query side
-    - data access stream
+    - data access streams
-    - data access object
+    - data access objects
 ]
 .col-6[
 .center[<img src="images/clean-architecture.jpeg" width="100%">]